Supporting and encouraging youth innovation in STEM

 The Youth Can Innovate Awards are only open to students selected to compete at the Canada-Wide Science Fair.
 Students can self-nominate their projects when they register on the Canada-Wide Science Fair website.

 The Canada-Wide Science Fair is a week-long, national event held every May since 1962.
 It brings together 500 top Grade 7-12/Cégep students with 400 projects from every province and territory to compete for medals, cash prizes, scholarships and exclusive opportunities.
 CWSF finalists are selected from approximately 25,000 young Canadians who present projects at over 100 regional science fairs across the country.
-The 2018 Fair is in Ottawa, at Carleton University, May 12 to 19.

 Established in 1962, Youth Science Canada engages Canadian youth in developing inquiry and critical thinking skills through science.
 It is Canada’s leading organization in the promotion of innovation and the celebration of excellence in youth science and technology.
 With over 500,000 kids doing STEM projects every year – about the same number of Canadian youth as are registered in minor hockey – the programs represent the largest extra-curricular youth STEM initiative in the country.